If you are a UK homeowner aged 55 or over, the Saga Equity Release Advice Service may be able to help you access money tied up in your home.

 3. Member of the Equity Release Council

-As members of the Equity Release Council, we're committed to protecting our plan holders by following their Statement of Principles and your adviser will only recommend plans offering a 'no negative equity' guarantee.
+As members of the Equity Release Council, we're committed to protecting our plan holders by following their Statement of Principles and your adviser will only recommend lifetime mortgages offering no risk of negative equity.

 How could equity release help you?

-Perhaps you’d like to make improvements to your home, pay off debts, or help your loved ones onto the property ladder.
+Perhaps you’d like to make improvements to your home, or help your loved ones onto the property ladder.

 Once you’ve released the equity from your home you can use it almost however you wish.